SPF-OST/pytrnsys_gui/README.md

 ![Latest Versioned Release](doc/release.png)

-(Note the version will vary as newer versions are being published)
+(Note that the version will vary as newer versions are being published)

 #### Bleeding-edge version